theharshbhatia/Getting-Started-With/README.md

-Getting Started With ( publish on 100 link completion)
+Getting Started With
 ==================
-"**Its Great to have a Beginner's Mind**"

-"**Beginning is the hardest part**"
+"**In the Beginner's mind there are many possibilities, in the expert's mind there are few-"Sunryu Suzuki"**"

-**So, here it is simplified for you . . .**A bunch of links to blog posts, articles, videos, etc for GETTING STARTED WITH all languages, framworks, modules, plugins, etc. This list is in its early stages.
+**So, here it is** a bunch of links to blog posts, articles, videos, etc for GETTING STARTED WITH all languages, framworks, modules, plugins, etc. This list is in its early stages.
 Feel free to submit a pull request if you have some links/resources to add.
 Also, I try to verify that the articles below have some real content.
 If you have an idea for a better way to organize these links, please let me know. ( Please do not add any official documentation link )

 ##Table Of Content
 * [Programming Languages](#programming-languages)